 The DEVO protocol also supports enabling/disabling the telemetry capability.
 This option is accessed by pressing the Protocol spin-box when DEVO is shown.
+The options are Std (standard format), X350 (Walkera QR-X350 format), and Off.

 The following fields are available in Devo Telemetry.
 Note that not all models/receivers report all fields, and that some fields require extra modules to enable.